Nikhilshettys/Nikhilshettys/README.md

 # 💫 About Me:
 I'm student.
 .<br><br>I pursuing Bechelor of Engg in COMPUTER SCIENCE AND ENGINEERING.
-I'm intrested in wed development and front development. presently Dedicating effort to HTML and CSS.
+I'm intrested in wed development full stack and front development. presently Dedicating effort to HTML and CSS.